 As of release 2.0, SU2 uses the GNU automake tools to configure and build the software from source in Linux and Mac environments.
-To compile the most basic version of SU2 (single-threaded with no optional features and no compiler optimization), follow the usual steps after extracting the source code:
+To compile the most basic version of SU2 (single-threaded with no optional features and no compiler optimization), navigate to "your_SU2/trunk" and follow the usual steps after extracting the source code:

 - make install